uliwitness/interconnectgame/Readme.md

 -----

 Apart from what's needed to build the 'eleven' library's dependencies, you will also need the MySQL connector.
-You can get it from Homebrew:
+You can get it all from Homebrew:

 	brew install mysql-connector-c++